 - Expensive or excessive jewelry

-- Products or substances containing alcohol (E.g. mouthwash, hand sanitizer, nail polish remover, kombucha, etc.)
+- Products or substances containing alcohol in the first three ingredients (E.g. mouthwash, hand sanitizer, nail polish remover, kombucha, etc.)

 - Opened toiletry products (including lotion and shampoos)